pixml27/EcoSort.Support/privacy.md

         </header>

         <main class="privacy-content">
-            <h1>Privacy Policy for EcoSort.Barcelona</h1>
+            <h1>Privacy Policy for EcoSort</h1>

             <div class="meta-info">
                 <p><strong>Effective Date:</strong> June 24, 2025</p>
-                <p><strong>Last Updated:</strong> June 24, 2025</p>
+                <p><strong>Last Updated:</strong> October 26, 2025</p>
             </div>

             <h2>1.
 Introduction</h2>
-            <p>Welcome to EcoSort.Barcelona!
-This Privacy Policy describes how Arsenii Koriaigin ("we," "us," or "our") collects, uses, processes, and safeguards your information when you use our mobile application, EcoSort.Barcelona (the "App").</p>
+            <p>Welcome to EcoSort!
+This Privacy Policy describes how Arsenii Koriaigin ("we," "us," or "our") collects, uses, processes, and safeguards your information when you use our mobile application, EcoSort (the "App").</p>
-            <p>We are committed to protecting your privacy and handling your data in an open and transparent manner.
-This Privacy Policy has been compiled to comply with the General Data Protection Regulation (GDPR) and to inform you of your rights and our responsibilities.</p>
+            <p>EcoSort helps users identify the correct waste disposal category based on photos and provides recommendations according to local recycling rules in supported countries: Spain, Portugal, Italy, Austria, France, Germany, and the Netherlands.</p>
-            <p>By using the EcoSort.Barcelona App, specifically by acknowledging this Privacy Policy before using features that process personal data (like the camera), you agree to the collection and use of information in accordance with this policy.</p>
+            <p>We are committed to protecting your privacy and handling your data in accordance with the General Data Protection Regulation (GDPR).
+By using EcoSort, you agree to the practices described in this Privacy Policy.</p>
             <p>This Privacy Policy is available in multiple languages within the App.</p>

             <h2>2.
 Data Controller</h2>